ajulik1997/i14_laser/README.md

     - **I2C**: disable the I2C interface and automatic loading of the I2C kernel module as we are not using it
     - **1-Wire** : disable the 1-Wire interface as we are not using it

-If the device will only communicate over Ethernet, then we can disable Wi-Fi and Bluetooth by adding the following lines to `/boot/config.txt`:
+If the device will only communicate over Ethernet, then we can disable WiFi and Bluetooth by adding the following lines to `/boot/config.txt`:

 ```shell
 dtoverlay=pi3-disable-wifi